 Caring for Fresh-Cut Blooms

 - Remove packaging carefully to prepare for the vessel.
-Gerbera daisies shipped to you in often come packed with a straw-like stem support, as well as a net placed around the bloom to protect the petals and keep the shape of the bloom.
+Gerbera daisies shipped to you often come packed with a straw-like stem support, as well as a net placed around the bloom to protect the petals and keep the shape of the bloom.

 - Prepare a vessel with cool, fresh water and flower food.

 - Cut off at least ½ inch from the bottom of each stem with sterilized clippers.
 Immediately place stems in a vessel of fresh, cool water treated with flower food.